felipealfonsog/aegisIntel/README.md

 📄 License

-Made with love ❤️ from Chil 🇨🇱
+Made with love ❤️ from Chile 🇨🇱

 BSD-3-Clause license